korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 and you can cause serious problems if you mess about with them, without first understanding them.

-First, let's step back, and see what this IDE provides.
+First, let's step back and see what this IDE provides.
 As you can see, there are a lot of features in _MySQL Workbench_.
 In the main window, a tab is open that says Query 1.
 This is where you'd type SQL commands, and it works like a text editor.